 Weakened Immune System: Excessive alcohol consumption can make the immune system malfunction.
 This can result in difficulty fighting viral infections, stomach issues, and healing wounds.

 How Are the Physical Signs of Alcoholism Treated?

 When someone enters treatment for an alcohol use disorder, treatment addresses more than one area of impact.
 Physical signs of alcoholism are assessed by a medical expert who can then design a plan of treatment for them.
-This may involve using FDA-approved medications, beginning during the detox process.
+This may involve using FDA-approved medications, beginning during detox in Tampa.
 The meds can be continued into the next stages of recovery to help reduce and eliminate some of the physical damage.
 In some cases, damage can be undone when a person receives the proper treatment.
 The earlier alcohol rehab begins, the more effective treatment can be.